Songbird Ending, Explained

 Piper and Emma

-The most important person in Piper’s life is her and William’s daughter, Emma (Lia McHugh), who has the auto-immune disorder, making her extra vulnerable to the pandemic.
+The most important person in Piper’s life is her and William’s daughter, Emma (Lia McHugh), who has an auto-immune disorder, making her extra vulnerable to the pandemic.
 Each action that Piper takes in the film is to ensure her daughter’s safety, including ultimately throwing out her husband and indirectly causing his death.
 In the end, Piper succeeds.
-By putting the entire responsibility of all the illegal activities on William and Harland, Piper makes sure she will be out of jail, and as a result, her daughter will be safe.
+By putting all the responsibility for all the illegal activities on William and Harland, Piper makes sure she will be out of jail, and as a result, her daughter will be safe.

 Read More: Where Was Songbird Filmed?